 Summary

-This paper examines how data quality is conceptualized — or notably absent — in the European Union’s Digital Services Act (DSA), particularly Article 40 and its Delegated Regulation, which govern researcher access to data from Very Large Online Platforms.
-Through a mixed-methods analysis of regulatory documents and 242 stakeholder feedback submissions to two European Commission Calls for Evidence, the authors show that data quality is barely mentioned in official EU texts and was instead pushed onto the agenda by academics and NGOs.
-They argue that data quality should be understood not as a neutral methodological construct but as a politically contested concept negotiated between three stakeholder perspectives: a research standard (academics), an economic good (platforms), and a regulatory concern (EU institutions).
+This paper examines how data quality is conceptualized and contested within the European Union’s Digital Services Act (DSA), specifically Article 40 and its Delegated Regulation, which govern researcher access to public and nonpublic data from Very Large Online Platforms.
+Through a mixed-methods analysis of the regulatory texts and 242 feedback entries submitted during two European Commission Call for Evidence periods, Peters and Weller show that data quality was largely absent from official EU documents but was pushed onto the agenda by academic and NGO stakeholders, who partially succeeded in embedding it into the final Delegated Regulation.
+Their central argument is that data quality should be understood not as a purely methodological construct but as a politically contested concept negotiated among researchers, platforms, and regulators.

 Key Contributions

-- A typology of three stakeholder perspectives on platform data quality: research standard, economic good, and European-regulative perspective.
+• A typology of three stakeholder perspectives on platform data quality: research standard (academics), economic good (platforms), and regulatory perspective (EU institutions).

-- Application of Multiple Correspondence Analysis as a tool for mapping discursive positions in platform governance debates.
+• Demonstrates Multiple Correspondence Analysis (MCA) as a tool for mapping discursive positions in platform governance debates.

-- Concrete policy recommendations, including independent institutions for ongoing data quality assessment, benchmark datasets, and audit mechanisms.
+• Concrete policy recommendations: independent institutions for long-term quality assessment, benchmark datasets, and auditing mechanisms.

-- An annotated dataset and reproducible code released via a public repository.
+• An annotated dataset and reproducible code released publicly.

 Methods